NO FIXED ABODE

 SIMON FRASER ART GALLERY

-January 11 - May 7, 2020 (Closed due to the pandemic in February 2020) Curated by Melanie O’Brian.
+January 11 - May 7, 2020 (shuttered in February 2020 for the pandemic) Curated by Melanie O’Brian

 Read more about the exhibition